UmiUni/eventbus/README.md

 - For now it hosts everything; broker, consumer, producer, and monitoring
 - Will decouple when scale is needed.

+#### rest api
+host `142.93.30.221:8082`

+Sample usage in the scripts.
+More will be done via the swagger

+stop server by `bin/kafka-rest-stop`

 #### broker

 replica factor | host